 - Be featured on the ISV website and other IEEE media channels

 All submitted videos will be judged by peers (co-entrepreneurs), the Academy Awards are selected by the “Academy members.”
 ISV is following the same process.
-All registered ISV delegates to the conference are invited to view and vote on each video submission.
+All registered ISV delegates to the conference will be invited to view and vote on each video submission.

-Videos will be released for viewing at the start of the conference (August 25th).
-Votes will be tabulated during the conference and the winners in each category will be announced on Friday the 28th.
+Videos will be released for viewing at the start of the conference (November 6, 2023).
+Votes will be tabulated during the conference and the winners in each category will be announced on Friday – November 10, 2023.

-Video submission deadline is August 16th, 2021 (midnight GMT) .
+Video submission opens on August 7, 2023 and closes on October 31, 2023 (midnight GMT).
 The videos of the competition will be made available shortly before the conference for your peers to review and vote.